 So I haven’t been posting much as of late.
 I figured I’d just drop by and point out why.
 Ready? *Drumroll* It’s because I’m back in school.
 Yay!
 I’m working hard at the Baptist College of Florida, and between that, work, and church I don’t have tons of time for blogging.
 I certainly won’t be … Continue reading "Just A Quick Update"

 To continue my Mark Bible study (which began in this post), I’ll move on to the very first verse: This is the Good News about Jesus Christ, the Son of God.
 What the Bible Says Let’s not miss the significance of this.
 Mark has the simplest introduction of any of the Gospels.
 No genealogy (Matthew), preface (Luke), or … Continue reading "Jesus the Apocalypse: The Messiah Appears"

 “Christianity isn’t a religion; it’s a relationship!”
 How many times have you heard that before?
 If you’ve moved in many of the same circles that I have, then you’re probably pretty familiar with it.
 I’ve argued against this line before, pointing out that a religion is simply a set of beliefs in some kind of higher … Continue reading ""Christianity Isn't a Religion" Is a Liberal Thing to Say"

-This is post 1 of 3 in the series “Jesus the Apocalypse: Mark Bible Study” This is the third and final new series I’m starting now.
+This is the third and final new series I’m starting now.
 I thought it would be fun to do a Bible study series on a particular book of the Bible.
 My recent studies have led me to Mark.
-The shortest and … Continue reading "Jesus the Apocalypse: A Study on Mark"
+The shortest and (according to most scholars) earliest of the Gospels, as well as the most cryptic, it … Continue reading "Jesus the Apocalypse: A Study on Mark"